AyushKr2003/portfolio_web/README.md

 ## Live Link

-You can view the live version of this portfolio website at: [portfolio.com](http://portfolio.com)
+You can view the live version of this portfolio website at: [portfolio link](https://66da088a4a655e1f6f771cf9--reliable-mandazi-aa2c66.netlify.app/)

 ## Getting Started